 You’ll routinely put 10% – 20% of your income in the investment bucket.
 You can start with 10% and work up to 20%.

 “There is a rule that can never be broken regarding this account.
 It’s a one-way street.
 You must NEVER touch these funds.” – Kieron Sweeney

 Why is that?
 It’s because the investment bucket is where you let your money grow.
 The principal amount, the money you invest, is what would remain unspent.
 But, depending on the type of investment, you might get to spend the income you receive from it.

 The spending bucket is where you’ll put 10% of your income.

 “This is where you’ll save for the things you want to buy.” – Kieron Sweeney

-The spending bucket keeps you from going into debt to buy things that you want, including a home and a car.
-Instead, you’ll save up and only buy something when you can pay for it with cash.
+The spending bucket keeps you from going into debt to buy things you want, including a home and a car.
+Instead, you’ll save up and only buy something with cash.
 You’ll save money on interest, and you’ll get to appreciate what you buy that much more.